documentcloud/documentcloud/app/views/help/help_center_drafts/files/document_modification.md

 # Document Modification
-**We don't tend to think of modifying source documents as something a responsible journalist would do, but there are absolutely times when you need to.**
+**We don't tend to think of modifying source documents as something a responsible journalist would do, but there are absolutely times when it is necessary.**

-Whether you're trying to protect the privacy of a minor by redacting personally identifying information from a foster care incident report, reorganizing a collection of letters or inserting a page that wasn't properly scanned, journalists sometimes need to rework source documents to ready them for publication.
+Whether you're trying to protect the privacy of a minor by redacting personally identifying information from a foster care incident report, reorganizing a collection of letters, or inserting a page that wasn't properly scanned, journalists sometimes need to rework source documents to ready them for publication.

 **In this article:**
 * Redact portions of documents